Schedule 1 (Form 1040) + AI Agent Skill: Additional Income Guide 2026

 | II | 13-20 | Recapture, deferred installment, excise taxes | Varies | Various |

-| II | 21 | Part II total → Form 1040 Line 23 | — | — |
+| II | 21 | Part II total → Form 1040 Line 23 | n/a | n/a |

 Two thresholds you need to memorize.
 The Additional Medicare Tax (0.9%) and the net investment income tax (3.8%) both kick in at $200,000 for single filers, $250,000 for married filing jointly, and $125,000 for married filing separately.
 These thresholds are not indexed for inflation — they have been frozen since 2013 and stay the same for 2026.
 More taxpayers cross them every year as wages rise, which is exactly the point.

 AMT exemption (2026).
 For tax year 2026 the AMT exemption is $90,100 for unmarried individuals (phaseout begins at $500,000) and $140,200 for married filing jointly (phaseout begins at $1,000,000).
-These figures come from the IRS 2026 inflation-adjustment release and reflect changes from the One Big Beautiful Bill Act.
+These figures come from Rev. Proc.
+2025-32 and reflect changes from the One Big Beautiful Bill Act, which also steepened the phaseout: the exemption now shrinks by 50 cents per dollar of AMT income above the threshold, up from 25 cents through 2025.
 The 2025 figures were $88,100 single / $137,000 MFJ for reference.

 Legal basis: IRC §55, §1401, §3101, §1411; IRS Form 1040 instructions; Form 8959, Form 8960, and Form 6251 instructions.